 What age should a child be allowed to stay at home alone?

 When is my child old enough to stay home alone?
 This is a challenging question and decision for all parents.
-While the age for leaving a child at home varies greatly from child to child because of a number of factors, including the child’s maturity and ability to handle responsibility, Deborah Greenhouse, MD, offered tips to help parents decide when a child is ready.
+The age for leaving a child at home varies greatly from child to child because of a number of factors, including the child’s maturity and ability to handle responsibility.
+Deborah Greenhouse, MD, offered tips to help parents decide when a child is ready.